rustformers/llm/README.md

 Some additional things to try:

-- Use `--help` to see a list of available commands.
+- Use `--help` to see a list of available options.
 - Prompt files can be precomputed to speed up processing using the `--cache-prompt` and `--restore-prompt` flags.